kevinkahn/softconsole/docs/useagenotes.md

   If you do a clean install of this version or beyond a service description has been placed in /usr/lib/systemd/system.
 To have the console start at boot do "sudo systemctl enable softconsole" and beginning with the next boot it will start automatically.
 If you selected this option during install this has already been done for you.
 To stop the console from starting automatically use "sudo systemctl disable softconsole".
 At any time the console can be started with "sudo systemctl start softconsole" or stopped with "sudo systemctl stop softconsole".
 All other interactions via the systemd mechanism are also available and limited console log messages will appear in syslog.
 See systemd man pages for more info about service control.

 # Quick Setup of Minimal Test

-To insure that the basic setup of the Console is ok and that you understand the pieces, there is a minimal test configuration that you might want to run.
+To ensure that the basic setup of the Console is ok and that you understand the pieces, there is a minimal test configuration that you might want to run.
 If you answer 'y' to the question above about creating a minimal ISY test configuration, setup will continue by asking for the IP address of your ISY, your ISY username, and your ISY password.
 It will create the file Console/cfglib/auth.cfg using this information.
 It will also ask for the ISY name of a single switch that you want to use for the test.
 It will use this information to create a single screen with a single button that should turn that switch on and off.
 It will also define a clock screen that should appear when the console is idle.
 The minimal test configuration is not currently supported for a HA hub.

 Now start the console as root by going to the consolestable directory and running python -u console.py.
 This should bring up a very simple 1 screen instance of the console that can turn on/off the switch you picked.
-If you leave the screen untouched for 15 seconds it should dim and then after another 30 seconds it will switch to display a cover screen - here the clock.
+If you leave the screen untouched for 15 seconds it should dim and then after another 30 seconds it will switch to display a cover screen
+- here the clock.

 You can also touch a nav key at the bottom of the screen to move to the next or previous screen in the chain (here there is only one - the clock screen) to get the clock displayed.
 As this is a live screen and not a cover screen it will have nav keys.
 Now if you don't touch the screen it will dim after 15 seconds, persist as a dim clock for 30 seconds and then change to a dim home screen (here the test screen), persist for 30 seconds as a dim home screen, then switch to a cover screen (here the clock also but with no nav keys).
 At any point where the screen is dim touching it will brighten it, and if it is on a cover screen return you to the home screen.